 In 1827 Fourier published a paper which pointed out a simple but previously unnoticed fact: Earth is too warm.
 He had calculated that, given its distance from the Sun and its size, our planet should be much colder than it is.

 The incoming solar radiation we get each day just isn’t enough to explain our temperate climate if it is disappearing away into space once the sun sets.
 Fourier realized that something must be causing the heat we get from our star to build up over time.

-He theorized that the atmosphere was a kind of one-way door, allowing solar heat from the sun to enter but stopping much of the heat radiating back off the Earth from escaping.
+He theorized that the atmosphere was a kind of one-way door, allowing solar energy to enter but stopping much of the heat radiating back off the Earth from escaping.

 The scientist, who had once worked for Napoleon, had discovered the Greenhouse Effect, but he didn’t know the exact mechanism that was causing it.